SoruTheSleepy/floatingBackgroundObjects/README.md

 You can use it on any HTML element you want by either referring to its ID, its/their class or simply by its/their tag.
 You can also use it with any image you want.
 Images with transparent background are, however, recommended for a smoother result.

-This is a remastered version of my very first big JS script so I hope it'll be helpful and/or amusing to use. ^^ As it's my first shared work, I'd be really grateful if you could tell me what you think can be improved. :)
+This is a remastered version of my very first shared JS script so I hope it'll be helpful and/or amusing to use. ^^ As it's my first shared work, I'd be really grateful if you could tell me what you think can be improved. :)

 You can check out an example of use [here](https://naorimsenchai.github.io/floatingBackgroundObjects/).